JBrazzale/JBregression/Proposal2.md

 ## Joseph Brazzale (9/22/21)

 ### Question
-- By taking a look at over 1000 historical film releases.
-Can we predict how successful a film will be before it is released?
+- By taking a look at over 1000 historical film releases, can we predict how successful a film will be before it is released?
-  I will be measuring a films success by how much revenue it generates.
-I will also find which parameters will best predict a movies success.
+  I will be measuring a film's success by how much revenue it generates.
+I will also find which parameters will best predict a movie's success.
 - This project will be geared towards a movie studio.
 It will allow them to determine which projects to invest in.

 ### Data